Mondego/oreo/README.md

  now change the directory to Oreo's root directory, that is to oreo/ open the file sourcerercc.properties.
  ```
- (we reused a lot of code from SourcererCC to make oreo, and hence the name sourcerercc.properties.)
+ (we reused a lot of code from SourcererCC to make Oreo, and hence the name sourcerercc.properties.)
  ```
  change the value of the property CANDIDATES_DIR to contain the absolute path where you want the possible candidate clone pairs to be generated.